ICOS-Carbon-Portal/data/README.md

 Additionally, this extra treatment makes it possible to offer direct programmatic data access to selected columns in the datasets, while providing the data in a standardized plain CSV format, uniform for all tabular datasets, regardless of the format of the original.
 (In practice, data objects supplied by various research communities significantly differ in many important details, even if the formats are CSV-based; this complicates data reuse, forcing users to write their own parsing code for each of the formats).

+**It must be noted** that CSV download is not guaranteed to be a full-fledged replacement of the original data objects.
+This is an extra service offered by the Carbon Portal on a best-effort basis, effectively constitutes a format transformation from the original (even if the original was a CSV), and may offer fewer columns than the original, as the original objects may contain extra columns not mentioned in the columnar metadata (and therefore not available for CSV download).

-The API to download the plain CSV serialization is similar to that for download of data object originals, but with a different access URL and extra URL parameters for column selection, row offset and row limit.
+The API to download the plain CSV serialization is similar to that for [download of data object originals](#downloading-originals-programmatically), but with a different access URL and extra URL parameters for column selection, row offset and row limit.
 Example:

 `curl -JO https://data.icos-cp.eu/csv/x7l3Y6Mvg83ig0rINEBfEQVe?col=TIMESTAMP&col=ch4&col=Flag&offset=0&limit=20 --cookie "cpauthToken=..."`